 Before you can save money, you need to have some in the first place, so this one is a fairly obvious way to “save” money in college.
 It always helps to have some cash coming in.
 That’s just one reason why having a job while in school can help.

 Look for a job either on campus or off campus.
 On-campus jobs are particularly appealing because they’re easy to get to and can be a great way to meet other students.
 Plus, most on-campus managers are willing to work around your class schedule because they recognize that your degree is top priority.

 Working in college is also a great way to stock your résumé with skills and experience that could be invaluable down the road.
 However, on-campus jobs can be limited, so start your search early.

-Regardless of whether or not you work in college, it’s smart to work during your school breaks, particularly the summer.
-That way you can save up spending money for the upcoming school year and still have some cash on hand for summer fun.
+Regardless of whether or not you work in college, it’s smart to work during your school breaks, particularly over the summer.
+That way, you can save up spending money for the upcoming school year and still have some cash on hand for summer fun.
 If you can work during the winter and spring breaks, even better.

 Once you’re done with your textbooks, sell them!
 While the return on investment isn’t great, an extra hundred dollars at the end of a semester can mean a lot to a struggling college student.